FAFSA Simplification Changes are Coming!

 State Financial Aid may also use information included on the FAFSA to determine eligibility but sometimes requires an additional application.
 The primary difference is the source of funding is from the state government.

 Examples include the Promise Scholarship, West Virginia Higher Education Grant, and other WV Scholarships/Grants.
-CPoS does not impact any of these awards (refer to FAQ: “Why do the CPoS guidelines say that State and Institutional Aid are not affected, but then says it could be reduced?”).
+CPoS does impact these awards.

 Institutional Financial Aid may also use information included on the FAFSA to determine eligibility but primarily looks at other factors such as high school GPA, standardized test scores, and performance.